The laws surrounding emotional support animals (ESAs) and their owners are quite clear in the United States.

-Only a qualified mental health professional in your province can issue your ESA letter.
+Only a qualified mental health professional who can practice in your province or a doctor can issue you an ESA letter.
 Airlines are getting better at identifying fake ESA letters, which is a really good thing.
-ESA privileges need to go to those who need them, not those trying to score a free flight for their pet.
+ESA privileges need to go to those who need them, not to those trying to score a free flight for their pet.

 How to Register Dog as Emotional Support Animal Canada…You Don’t!

-Just like the U.S., you do not register your dog to be a valid emotional support animal.
-Certifying, registering, all of this is not required nor should you seek to do.
-An emotional support animal letter is what you need.
+Just like in the U.S., you do not need to register your dog to be a valid emotional support animal.

 Are there Housing Laws for Your ESA?